Benefit Payments

 TRS processes monthly benefit payments on the last business day of the month.

-Who Are "Benefit Recipients?
+Who Are Benefit Recipients?

 Here are some examples:

-The surviving eligible beneficiary/ies of a retired member who elected either a 10-year or 20-year Period Certain and Life Annuity at retirement may receive a monthly benefit for the remainder of the period certain, if applicable.
+Surviving eligible beneficiaries of a retired member who elected either a 10-year or 20-year Period Certain and Life Annuity at retirement may receive a monthly benefit for the remainder of the period certain, if applicable.
 This occurs only when the retiree has passed away before receiving the equivalent of 10 or 20 years of monthly benefits.
 If the retiree lives beyond the period certain, no continuing benefit remains payable to any surviving beneficiary.
 (Retired members always receive a monthly benefit for life, regardless of how long they live.)

 When a vested, active (non-retired) member of TRS passes away, the vested member's eligible beneficiaries may elect to receive a monthly benefit for the rest of their life.

-• Survivors who receive monthly benefits may log into My TRS to view information about their net monthly benefit amount, tax withholding, and more.
+Benefit recipients may sign into My TRS to view information about their net monthly benefit amount, tax withholding, and more.
+For access instructions, see the Using 'My TRS' webpage.

 Family Law Orders and Alternate Payees

-When a TRS member divorces and a court order has directed TRS to distribute a portion of the member's retirement benefit or account balance to the ex-spouse, that individual (known as the alternate payee) will receive payment upon per the terms of the court order, which is known as a Family Law Order (FLO) in TRS law.
+When a TRS member divorces and a court order directs TRS to distribute a portion of the member's retirement benefit or account balance to the ex-spouse, that individual will receive a lump-sum or monthly payment according to the terms of the court order, which is known as a Family Law Order (FLO) in TRS law.
+For details, see the Family Law Orders webpage.

-• Some (not all) FLOs direct TRS to begin making monthly payments to the alternate payee at a specified time.
-Once those payments have begun, the alternate payee may log into My TRS to view information about their net monthly benefit, tax withholding, and more
+• Some (not all) FLOs direct TRS to begin making monthly payments to the ex-spouse (known as the alternate payee) at a specified time.